How Do You BEAT Lung Cancer?

 It starts with biomarker education, awareness and testing.
 Learn how early diagnosis, biomarker testing and targeted treatment can save lives.

 Every two and a half minutes, someone in the U.S. is diagnosed with lung cancer.
-While lung cancer remains as the leading cause of cancer deaths in the U.S., we have seen incredible progress in the survival rate thanks in part to biomarker testing and targeted treatments.
+While lung cancer remains the leading cause of cancer deaths in the U.S., we have seen incredible progress in the survival rate thanks in part to biomarker testing and targeted treatments.

 How Much Do You Know About Biomarker Testing?